Gender consultation, documentation, and therapy

-Moreover, I have been working therapeutically with trans folx and loved ones since I began practicing, over a decade ago.
+Moreover, I have been working therapeutically with binary and non-binary trans folks and loved ones since I began practicing, over a decade ago.
 My experience has primarily been in individual treatment with adjunct couples and/or family sessions as needed.
 I have also run a trans, genderqueer, and nonbinary support group for 7 years during my time at NC State University.

 In addition to the above direct therapy experiences, I was an initial member of a University-wide advocacy group to develop affirming processes within the institution.
 Within my department, I developed and implemented policies and procedures for students to access letters for medical care.